 PIAAC › Events and Media

 The organisers are launching a call for papers to be presented in a series of workshop during the Conference.
 The research papers should be based on primarily PIAAC data, and have a clear focus on topical policy issues.
 Specific topics of interest are listed below, although papers covering other topics of relevance to economic, education and social policy will also be considered.
 Deadline for submission September 2015.
+Support for travel and accommodation costs will be available for the presenters.

 Topics of interest